 1945 THROUGH THE 1950'S

 Kate’s interest in the emerging Baha’i Faith influenced John’s attraction to representing Asian subjects.
 Baha’i opposes war and embraces all of the major spiritual teachings.
 They began collecting books of art depicting Buddha, Bodhisattva, Quan Yin and other deities who ultimately became John subjects.
-His amazingly detailed Asian period extended into the late 1950's.
+His Asian period featured numerous incredibly detailed Boddhisattva and extended into the late 1950's.